mramshaw/Google-Assistant/README.md

 Here __Peanut Allergy Facts__ is the app to be invoked, and __Hey Google__ is what is known as a ___Wake Word___.

+Google have taken the concept of a __wake word__ literally, as you can set up your Android phone to wake up whenever you say the words __Hey Google__ - this requires configuration and is not the default behaviour.

 As opposed to Amazon Alexa, which expects verbs such as __Open__, __Launch__ or __Start__, in Google Assistant the standard way to invoke an app is with __Talk to__ (of course you may still specify Open, Launch or Start instead).